s7minhas/victimization/replArchive/README.md

 The base directory of the replication archive contains all the figures and tables shown in the paper.
 There are three  subdirectories that contain the code necessary to produce these outputs (note that these files are also available on Github at [https://github/s7minhas/victimization](https://github.com/s7minhas/victimization)):

+- **compModelSim**: contains the code necessary for running the computational model, organizing the results, and conducting the regression analysis
+- **acledAnalysis**: contains the code necessary for running the empirical analysis in the paper
-- **1_simulation**: contains the data files and scripts necessary to reproduce the simulation results in the paper and the appendix
+- **appendix**: contains the code necessary to reproduce all the figures in the Appendix
-- **2_applications**: contains the data files and scripts necessary to reproduce the applications results in the paper and the appendix
+- **graphics**: contains .pngs and .tex files for all the figures and tables in the manuscript and appendix
-  - Within **2_applications/** each of the scripts correspond to a particular analysis
-  - **2_applications/application_data/[gibler, reiter_stam, weeks]**: contains the relevant .rda files that are inputted and outputted during the analysis of these various papers
+- **data**: contains the data files used in the analysis
+- **results**: contains the results of model runs
+- **funcs**: contains a set of R scripts with helper functions used in the analysis

 Replicating the figures and tables in the **main** text will take only a few minutes on a standard laptop if the provided `.rda` files are used.